revl/autoforge/README.md

 keeps the differences between the projects generated from the same template to a minimum.
-For a new project, its package definition file must specify just a few crucial parameters, such as the name of the project, the type of the license it uses, etc.
+For a new project, its package definition file must specify just a few crucial parameters, such as the name of the project, the type of the license it uses, etc. A separate section below describes the full list of parameters that can appear in a package definition file.

 ## Package search path